 - Sylvie Cotton

-- Thea Patterson, Kathy Casey, Rachel Harris, et Elinor Fueter
+- Thea Patterson, Kathy Casey, Rachel Harris and Elinor Fueter

 - Quantum Collective